Helping Your Child with Autism Thrive

-If you've recently learned that your child has or might have an autism spectrum disorder, you're probably wondering and worrying about what comes next.
-No parent is ever prepared to hear that a child is anything other than happy and healthy, and a diagnosis of autism can be particularly frightening.
-You may be unsure about how to best help your child or confused by conflicting treatment advice.
-Or you may have been told that autism is an incurable, lifelong condition, leaving you concerned that nothing you do will make a difference.
+If you've recently learned that your child has or might have autism spectrum disorder, you're probably wondering and worrying about what comes next.
+No parent is ever prepared to hear that a child is anything other than happy and healthy, and an ASD diagnosis can be particularly frightening.
+You may be unsure about how to best help your child, or confused by conflicting treatment advice.
+Or you may have been told that ASD is an incurable, lifelong condition, leaving you concerned that nothing you do will make a difference.

 Don’t wait for a diagnosis